Sebaceous

 How do I know it’s a sebaceous cyst?

 There may be a tiny central plug at the top of the cyst.
-This is punctum represents the follicle from which the cyst developed.
+This punctum represents the follicle from which the cyst developed.

 The main alternative diagnosis to a sebaceous cyst is a lipoma.
 A lipoma is a benign fatty growth.
 The lipoma is usually softer and a little deeper than a cyst.
 The surface of a large lipoma may feel a little lumpy because the benign tumour consists of lumps of fat.